 You will need a full clean driving licence, which must remain so for the duration of the programme.
 You will also need to have the right to work in the UK to be able to start the course.

-128 UCAS tariff points from 3 A Levels to include at least 1 science subject.
+128 UCAS tariff points from three A-levels to include at least one science subject.

 Please note that where a science A-level is taken, the University will require applicants to pass the practical element (for A levels awarded from August 2017 onwards).